Derimarg/employee-tracker/README.md

 - This application will work with command-line that accepts user input.
 - Starting the application, will be presented the following options:
-  - view all departments
+  - View all departments
-  - view all roles
+  - View all roles
   - view all employees
-  - add a department
+  - Add a department
-  - add a role
+  - Add a role
-  - add an employee
+  - Add an employee
-  - update an employee role
+  - Update an employee role
+  - Remove a department
+  - Remove a role
+  - Remove an employee
+  - View department budgets
+  - View employee by department

 - Choosing to view all departments, will be presented a formatted table showing:
   - department names